-The Child Labor Improvements in Bangladesh (CLIMB) project will build the capacity of civil society to more effectively detect and combat forced child labor and other labor abuses in the dried fish sector in Bangladesh.
-It will leverage partnerships with academic and community based organizations to build a grassroots movement, empower vulnerable families, connect survivors to services and reduce the risk that children will be forced into this harmful work.
+The Child Labor Improvements in Bangladesh (CLIMB) project built the capacity of civil society to more effectively detect and combat forced child labor and other labor abuses in the dried fish sector in Bangladesh.
+It leveraged partnerships with academic and community-based organizations to build a grassroots movement, empower vulnerable families, connect survivors to services and reduce the risk that children would be forced into this harmful work.

-In Bangladesh, an estimated 10 percent of children aged 5–14 engage in child labor.
+In Bangladesh, an estimated 10 percent of children ages 5–14 engage in child labor.
 Forty-five percent of these children work in the agriculture sector, with several in situations of forced labor.
 Within agriculture, the high-demand dried fish sector is plagued by some of the worst forms of child labor.
-Poverty and cycles of indebtedness drive parents to put their children to work to increase household incomes.
+Poverty and cycles of indebtedness drive parents to send their children to work to increase household income.
 Children are attractive to employers because they are thought to work faster and are considered better able to climb and place fish on bamboo racks.
 These children face harsh working conditions that rob them of their childhoods.
 Many get sick from exposure to the chemicals used in drying the fish, and few find opportunities to get an education or better their lives.

 CLIMB leveraged ILAB’s long history of engagement with the government of Bangladesh to direct attention and resources toward significantly reducing forced child labor and other labor abuses in the dried fish sector.
 The project worked in partnership with five local civil society organizations to strengthen their capacity to counter child labor and forced child labor in the dried fish sector.
 The project improved the capacity of these civil society organizations to:

 - Identify and document accurate, timely and user-friendly information on the nature and scope of child labor, forced child labor and unacceptable conditions of work for children in the dried fish sector;